We can help you buy a gun through the mail,

 How much does Tucson Guns charge to do a gun transfer for me?

 If you wish to order a gun from somewhere else and have it sent to us so you can pick it up here, the fee is $40.00 for each incoming firearm (NFA transfers are $200).

-If we receive a gun to transfer to you, and you are a prohibited from owning it, you will be responsible for shipping back to the place you bought it.
+If we receive a gun to transfer to you and you are a prohibited from owning it, you will be responsible for all costs related to shipping it back to the place you bought it from.

 Transfer In = $40 Per Firearm

 Transfer Out = $50 + Shipping Fee (depending on size of firearm) + Insurance Costs (Through USPS)

 Why is the signed FFL copy required to be sent to the seller before an Internet or mail order purchase can be shipped?